Tours and Activities:

 Angelmó's Seafood Platters

-A few meters away from the market, we spotted a restaurant that represents a reference point for good meals in Puerto Montt.
-On a very high level, with excellent decoration and well laid tables, we shared a memorable lunch with the family enjoying a fantastic seafood menu.
+A few meters from the market, we found a restaurant that is a benchmark for good food in Puerto Montt.
+On an upper floor, with a carefully designed atmosphere and well-set tables, we shared an unforgettable lunch with a menu focused on seafood.

-Without haste, we asked about some of the combinations and accepted the advice given by the waiter, used to assisting customers on their choices.
-While we waited for our orders, we tasted some home-baked bread, sopaipillas and Chilean pebre accompanied with the white wine we had chosen.
+Without rushing, we asked about some combinations and accepted the advice of the waiter, who was used to answering various questions.
+While we waited for our delicacies to arrive, we enjoyed some delicious homemade bread, sopaipillas, and Chilean pate, accompanied by the white wine we had chosen.

 Contact